Science Fiction

 Check back soon for more!

-More About Short Sci FI Stories
+More About Short Science FIction Stories

 So, when Lore talks about sci-fi short stories, what do we mean?
 For us at Lore, what separates a sci fi short story from other similar genres will likely differ from what other people consider sci fi – and that’s perfectly fine!
 There are hundreds of professional writers that debate this sort of question all the time.
 Different perspectives on the genre fuel a healthy debate about what constitutes sci fi and what doesn’t.
 The intrinsic idea of what sci fi is, however, remains a true driving force behind any kind of sci fi.